Lockheed P-80 Shooting Star: U.S. Army Air Force service

+U.S. Air Force service

-The P-80C began production in 1948; on 11 June the newly formed United States Air Force redesignated the type as F-80C.
-The USAF Strategic Air Command had F-80 Shooting Stars in service from 1946 through 1948 with the 1st and 56th Fighter Groups.
+Production of the P-80C was started in 1948; on 11 June, the newly formed United States Air Force (USAF) redesignated the type as F-80C.
+The 1st and 56th Fighter Groups of the USAF's Strategic Air Command operated the F-80 between 1946 and 1948.
 The first P-80s to serve in Europe joined the 55th Fighter Group (later redesignated the 31st FG) at Giebelstadt, Germany, in 1946, remaining 18 months.
-When the Soviet Union blockaded Berlin, a squadron of the 56th FG led by Colonel David C. Schilling made the first west-to-east Atlantic crossing by single-engined jets in July, flying to Germany for 45 days in Operation Fox Able I. Replaced by the newly Shooting Star-equipped 36th Fighter Group at Fürstenfeldbruck, the 56th FG conducted Fox Able II in May 1949.
+When the Soviet Union blockaded Berlin, a squadron of the 56th FG led by Colonel David C. Schilling made the first west-to-east Atlantic crossing by single-engined jets in July, flying to Germany for 45 days in Operation Fox Able I. Replaced by the newly F-80-equipped 36th Fighter Group at Fürstenfeldbruck, the 56th FG conducted Fox Able II in May 1949.
 That same year F-80s first equipped the 51st Fighter Group, based in Japan.

 The 4th (Langley Air Force Base, Virginia), 81st (Kirtland Air Force Base, New Mexico), and 57th (Elmendorf Air Force Base, Alaska) Fighter Groups all acquired F-80s in 1948, as did interceptor squadrons of the Air Defense Command.
 The first Air National Guard unit to fly the F-80C was the 196th FS of the California ANG in June 1947.

+During October 1951, despite the US being actively engaged in the Korean War, the USAF began the withdrawal of both the F-80A and F-80B.